FDio/csit/docs/report/vpp_performance_tests/overview.rst

 integrated with K8s, including memif support.

-For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces (Slave side).
+For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE, Intel x710 NIC 10GbE interfaces and connecting over memif virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces.
 All Docker Containers run in a priviliged mode with VPP data plane worker threads pinned to dedicated physical CPU cores per usual CSIT practice.
 All VPP instances run the same version of software.
 This test topology is equivalent to existing tests with vhost-user and VMs as described earlier in :ref:`tested_physical_topologies`.

 More information about CSIT Container Topologies Orchestrated by K8s is available in :ref:`container_orchestration_in_csit`.